flashblaze/flashblaze-website/src/posts/2020-04-07-real-time-post-views.md

 Upon completion, if an instance of database exists, detach it using `off()`

-6. Now everytime you refresh the page or anyone visits it, view count will be incremented
+6. Now everytime you refresh the page or anyone visits it, view count will be incremented.

 App Views